ernovoseller/CoSpar/README.md

-# CoSpar: Efficient Online Learning from Human Feedback
+# CoSpar: Online Learning from Human Preference and Coactive Feedback
 This repository contains code for reproducing the simulation results and plots in Section 4 of the following paper:

 **Preference-Based Learning for Exoskeleton Gait Optimization**<br/>